-master plan is an overall guide.
-It does not describe , specific projects or design details, but rather establishes the larger context for them.
-Since the Sesquicentennial Plan focuses on campuswide issues, specific projects are dealt with separately.
-At any one time, more than 700 campus improvement projects are in process.
+Those who resolved to exercise more in the new year will find plenty of room at the expanded Student Recreation Center, formerly Brewer-Rothwell Gymnasium.
+Completion of the \$5 million, 50,000-square-foot addition was celebrated at a Jan.
+13 grand opening.
+Increased student fees paid for the expansion. guide.
+It does not describe specific projects or design details, but rather establishes the larger context for them.
+Since the Sesquicentennial Plan focuses on campuswide issues, specific projects are dealt with separately master plan is an overall At any one time, more than 700 campus improvement projects are in process.
 The funding for these projects comes from many public and private sources, often in complex combinations.
 The master plan helps ensure the value of the expenditures and the success and long life of the projects.
 Much improvement has come to the campus in the past few years, with much more under way.
 Great changes have come to the campus and to the city of Columbia in the past 30 years, and more change is likely in the coming decades.
 As the city grows and changes on all sides of the campus, Mizzou must plan carefully for the best use of every square foot of its land, because increased land holdings are not expected.
 Independent studies by outside consultants have identified space needs for many parts of the campus.
 Program planning for colleges, schools and services helps develop the best match between programs, people and facilities.
-As with campus land, campus buildings are under continuing study for optimum efficiency and attractiveness.
-The plan seeks to identify the campus' enduring features of design, which are expected to remain unchanged as Mizzou continues with the constant adjustments to facilities that are characteristic of a large university.
-The recommendations result from an effort to secure maximum campuswide improvements as simply and quickly as possible, in a manner consistent with University assumptions for lim- to make it more effective are welcome. ited funding, a limited construction program, a stable population and a permanent campus of great importance.
+As with campus land, campus buildings are under continuing study for optimum efficiency and The plan seeks to identify the campus' enduring features of design, which are expected to remain unchanged as Mizzou continues with the constant adjustments to facilities that are characteristic of a large university.
+The recommendations result from an effort to secure maximum campuswide improvements as simply and quickly as possible, in a manner consistent with University assumptions for limited funding, a limited construction program, a stable population and a permanent campus of great importance.
 Most complex issues are located in the center of campus, which also offers the greatest opportunities for improvement.
 Therefore, it has been the focus of attention so far.
 Other areas will be studied more fully as the planning process continues.
+STEPS 1.
+Your comments on this draft Sesquicentennial Plan are requested.
+Please mark up this supplement and send to the campus planning advisory committee, % Professor Calvin Ahlbrandt, chairman, 207 Math Science Building.
+2. Watch for the schedule of new slideshow open hearings for the University and the community in the spring.
+The hearings will include a progress report on planning and status reports on specific 3.
+The master plan video may be borrowed for meetings by calling 882-4098.
+4. This publication is expected to be updated each year; your comments on how to make it more effective are welcome.